These guidelines and procedures were approved by Illinois State University’s Institutional Review Board on June 13, 2019

 Once the study has been entered in SONA, researchers may create time slots with available days, times, and locations of the study.
 SONA will post these slots until the listed times have expired or are filled.
 SONA will automatically send a confirmation email to the participant when he or she signs up for a time slot.

 If an instructor arranged an extra credit opportunity for students in a psychology class (such that class time is set aside for an extra credit opportunity), then students would not get the extra .5 credit because the researcher is coming to the classroom.
 Extra credit research opportunities that take place during class will not be given the additional travel credit.
-Participants will have access to their participation history for the semester and shall be allowed to manage the allocation of their credits to their courses that are allowing research participation credit.
+Participants will have access to their participation history for the semester and shall be allowed to manage the allocation of their credits to their courses that are allowing research participation credit (note that some instructors have specific course deadlines for when they will accept credit; students will need to contact their instructors directly for this information).
 Following participation in a study, researchers will award the appropriate credit for the participant identified in SONA.
 Participants will receive an automated email notification of their credit.

-Before participating in research, each participant must read and sign an informed consent (unless this requirement has been waived by the IRB).
-After participation, each participant must be debriefed.
-Participants are not permitted to decline debriefing.
+Before participating in research, each potential participant must read and sign an informed consent form (unless this requirement has been waived by the IRB).
+After participation, each participant must be debriefed (unless this has been waived by the IRB).

 Additional considerations when using SONA are as follows: